-15) Osaka Japanese Garden
+Osaka Japanese Garden

 Tucked away in a quiet corner of Hyde Park is the quaint Osaka Japanese Garden.
 Reachable only by footbridges, this peaceful retreat features quiet pools, gardens, and a replica of Kyoto, Japan's Phoenix temple.

 Just south of the Adler Planetarium is a 120-acre peninsula jutting into Lake Michigan.
 This island that's not quite an island is dedicated to all things nature, with gorgeous walkways and stunning views of the Chicago skyline among its most notable features.
 Can't get enough of the views?
 See more of it when you book the nearby and many unique hotels in Chicago.

 When it comes to comedy, unique things to do in Chicago include attending a Chicago Underground Comedy show.
 This alt-comedy club highlights stand-up acts as well as sketch comedy.
 And, it has no regrets about the punchlines it pulls.

 Head to the Pilsen, a diverse Mexican-American community, to view the Pilsen Murals.
-The colorful, larger-than-life murals first attracted at audience In 1976.
+The colorful, larger-than-life murals first attracted an audience In 1976.

 Chicago once had a thriving printing industry.
-Although those days have long passed, visitors can still explore the section of the city once dedicated to this industry-South Dearborn Street.
+Although those days have long passed, visitors can still explore the section of the city once dedicated to this industry-South, Dearborn Street.
 While here, browse in bookstores, stop in for a coffee at a local café, and take time to view the murals on the Franklin Building.

-20) Rockefeller Memorial Chapel
+Rockefeller Memorial Chapel

 This gothic-inspired chapel was donated to the University of Chicago by John D. Rockefeller.
-It boasts stunning architecture, a 72-bell carillon (the second largest in the world), more than 100 stone sculptures, and ornate stained glass windows.
+It boasts stunning architecture, a 72-bell carillon (the second largest in the world), more than 100 stone sculptures, and ornate stained-glass windows.

 To experience marvelous views of the downtown Chicago skyline without the crowds, visit Promontory Point.
 This man-made peninsula juts out into Lake Michigan, providing the perfect perspective on the city.
 Designed by famous Chicago architect Daniel H. Burnham, it's a natural retreat ideal for leisure time.

-23) Chicago's Food Trucks
+Chicago's Food Trucks

-Adding to the Chicago culinary scene are tasty food trucks serving everything from sandwiches to tacos to gourmet mac and cheese.
+The unique Chicago culinary scene includes tasty food trucks serving everything from sandwiches to tacos to gourmet mac and cheese.
 Although far from conventional, Chicago's food trucks are a quick and easy way to dine on delicious food.

-24) Pullman Historic District
+Pullman Historic District

-This entire neighborhood was built to house the many employees of the Pullman factory, famous for it’s “Pullman Sleeping Car."
-As such, it's quite unique and has become an official Chicago landmark.
-Visit to see the extravagant Hotel Florence, go on one of the many walking tours, and to learn about the town’s interesting history as America’s first planned industrial community.
+This entire neighborhood was built to house the many employees of the Pullman factory, famous for its "Pullman Sleeping Car."
+As such, it's pretty unique and has become an official Chicago landmark, making it one of the coolest places in Chicago.

-26) Chicago Architecture Foundation River Cruise
+Chicago Architecture Foundation River Cruise

 During the 90-minute tour, you'll get the real history of Chicago as well as learn fascinating tidbits about its famous buildings.
 We recommend going at twilight for a truly mesmerizing experience.